hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 <img src="../img/covplot.png">

-Using a window of +/- 1000bp around the TSS of genes we can plot the **density of read count frequency to see where binding is realtive to the TSS** or each sample.
+Using a window of +/- 1000bp around the TSS of genes we can plot the **density of read count frequency to see where binding is relative to the TSS** or each sample.
 This is similar to the plot in the ChIPQC report but with the flexibility to customize the plot a bit.
 We will plot both Nanog and Pou5f1 together to compare the two.

 ```
 # Prepare the promotor regions